Emap.FM - Internet Radio for World Wide Ethno Music and Reports

 Once again, this year’s festival is offering again a variety of targets (we shall hear more about this later ) with supplementary but related events, all closely connected in one way or another with and to the accordion.

 For the fact that it is a music festival, a multitude of renown local and international accordion musicians, in diverse group compositions from Duos to bands and ensemble formations, with diverse musical directions and genres, from different musical backgrounds – national and cultural – will hereby contribute to make this festival a memorable occasion for everyone.

 So as planned, there will be concerts held and performed in locations spread throughout the city of Vienna, there will also be open music sessions, workshops, literature sessions and an event specially prepared for children.

 Track 2: Otto Lechner & Arnaud Methivier with “Arnottodrom”

-Track 3: Bratco Bibic & The Accordion Tribe (Guy Klucevsek, Maria Kalaniemi, Otto Lechner playing “Tangocide”
+Track 3: Bratko Bibic & The Accordion Tribe (Guy Klucevsek, Maria Kalaniemi, Otto Lechner playing “Tangocide”

-Naturally, it is to expect on the part of the organisers the excitement and the inner tension that what they have exhausted in way of time and energy should finally pay off.
-And the result of their endeavor and immense engagement is an uncomparable achievement, depicted in the compact programme, full of exciting but diverse events and happenings – as Mr. Friedl Preisl, the founder and head of the festival team, expressed at the Festival Press Conference.
+Naturally, it is to expect on the part of the organizers the excitement and the inner tension that what they have exhausted in way of time and energy should finally pay off.
+And the result of their dedication and immense commitment is an incomparable performance, presented in a compact program that is full of exciting but varied events and happenings, as Friedl Preisl, founder and leader of the festival team, said at the festival press conference.

 Friedl Preisl > Press Conference